 Make Staying in Ketosis Easier with these Tips

-Hence it is advised that you start the first stage of the ketosis diet once more to attain the state.
-Here are some tips on how to stay in ketosis.
+Hence it is advised that you start the first stage of the ketosis diet once more to attain ketosis again.

 To reach a ketogenic state, you should cut down on your carbohydrate intake.
 Limit your consumption of carbs to below 20 grams per day and at an absolute maximum of 50 grams per day.

-To assist your body in shifting to a fat-burning approach, get rid of all bread, grains like cereals, rice, granola, pasta, sugary desserts, jams, syrups and sweet drinks, baked products, vegetables with plenty of starch like potatoes, corn, fruits, and certain dairy products like milk and yogurt.
+So, to assist your body in shifting to a fat-burning approach and staying there, get rid of all bread, grains like cereals, rice, granola, pasta, sugary desserts, jams, syrups and sweet drinks, baked products, vegetables with plenty of starch like potatoes, corn, fruits, and certain dairy products like milk and yogurt.

 Here is a list of all the rich carb foods to avoid.